adamchel/stitch-js-sdk/stitch_sdks.rst

 How a client implements this mechanism will depend on the language and environment, and is ultimately at the discretion of the SDK author.
 For example, the reference implementation Swift SDK for iOS implements proactive token refresh by running a background thread that checks for access token expiration every 60 seconds.
 If the token is expired, the thread makes the refresh token request described in the parent section.

 Other languages and environments will have different mechanisms for periodically running tasks in the background, and in some environments this may be infeasible.
-In environments where a background task is infeasible, it is RECOMMENDED to check for access token expiration before any request that uses an access token.
+In environments where a background task is infeasible, it is RECOMMENDED to proactively check for token expiration and before making any request that uses an access token.

 ~~~~~~~~~~~~